robric/k8s-svc-and-lb-testing/README.md

 0 packets dropped by kernel
 ubuntu@vm2:~$

+#
+# We can verify that this is the same for trafic from pods.
+#

+ubuntu@vm1:~$ kubectl exec -it test-pod -- curl 10.123.123.100

+ Welcome to NGINX!
+ This is the pod IP address: 10.42.0.25

 ```

-#### Change: test of  "externalTrafficPolicy: Local" with 6 pods
+#### Test of  "externalTrafficPolicy: Local" with 6 pods

-We're slightly changing the previous and add some replicas so we can check the load balancing within a node.
+We're slightly changing the previous and add some replicas (6) so we can check the load balancing within a node.

 ```
 apiVersion: v1